aws/sagemaker-jumpstart-industry-pack/docs/source/notebooks/index.rst

 Finance
 =======

-The following example notebooks show how to use the SageMaker JumpStart industry Python SDK to run processing jobs for data loading finance documents, parsing them, NLP scoring, creating a multimodal (TabText) dataset, train a model on the multimodal dataset, and deploy the model to make predictions.
+The following example notebooks show how to use the SageMaker JumpStart Industry Python SDK to run processing jobs for data loading finance documents, parsing them, NLP scoring, creating a multimodal (TabText) dataset, train a model on the multimodal dataset, and deploy the model to make predictions.